Filling and comforting vegan shepherd’s pie made with a veggie-packed veggie mince and creamy mashed potatoes and baked to perfection.

-- Process the mushrooms in a food processor on the S blade until they are finely chopped.
+- Add the mushrooms to a food processor and process until finely chopped.

-- Add the onion, and garlic to a pot with the olive oil and sauté until softened.
+- Add the onion and garlic to a pot with the olive oil and sauté until the onions are softened.

-- Then add in the soy mince and sauté with the onion and garlic until soft and browned.
+- Add the soy mince or TVP and sauté with the onion and garlic until soft and browned.
 If your soy mince is a bit chunky then use your spatula while sautéeing to break it up into small pieces.